 Understanding these three crucial components and the subtle changes you can make with them will bring you closer to success.
 Perfectly, you should know your who/what/how inside and out, before you start your business, but it is still possible and recommendable to turn things around even if you’re an established business.
 Let me describe each element more deeply.

 What you do: Find Your Niche

 Specializing can be a fast way of developing a style and brand for every photographer.
-It’s easier to receive quick recognition as an expert, so whether it is landscapes, portraits, food, or fashion, choose your niche that you enjoy and continue with it.
+It’s easier to receive quick recognition as an expert, so whether it is landscapes, portraits, food, real estate photography, or fashion, choose your niche that you enjoy and continue with it.

 Ask any branding professional, and they’ll likely tell you in the same direction: define yours why.
 Begin with creating the vision and mission for your personal brand.
 What are your uniqueness and best direction?
 Your personal brand comes as a result of the merits that you have and what you’re famous for.
 It is as much about understanding who you are and also about who you’re not.

 If that’s the too big description, start smaller.
 Describe yourself– what professional goals you have and how you want clients to feel after working and interacting with you.
 List them all in your note.
 Seeing this list manifested into words will make it more real and can help you begin.

 Not every photographer makes all types of photoshoot, and your part of expertise should be clear in your personal brand.
 Identifying and leveraging your best qualities in your branding will create a more authentic and easy-to-spot brand identity.

 Be clear about what kind of photographer you are.
 Transfer this identity to your audience to associate your personal image with your area of expertise.
 It’s good to be unique.
 You may think of yourself as an event photographer, for example, but are there certain types of events you want to work in?
 Are you a wedding photographer who only works at small parties?
 Or a product photographer who specializes in a particular type of food?”